astridve/LMECA2170---sweepline-algorithm/README.md

 IMPORTANT: This version is implemented for WINDOWS OS.
-The Sleep() function used in main.c has to be replaced the the LINUX equivalent (written in comment below the WINDOWS command) before running.
+The Sleep() function used in main.c has to be replaced the the LINUX equivalent (written in comment below the WINDOWS command) and its related header before running.

-All command lines to be modified (2) are tagged with "// (FOR WINDOWS)" and "// (FOR LINUX)", a simple ctrl-f can make it very quick.
+All command lines to be modified (4) are tagged with "FOR WINDOWS" and "FOR LINUX", a simple ctrl-f can make it very quick.